trendwerk/csv-exporter/README.md

-# csv-exporter
+# CSV Exporter
-Starter plugin for creating a CSV export tool
+Starter plugin for creating a CSV export tool.